Thai lottery: Charities supported

 The lottery generates four billion baht a year for the Thai Red Cross, charities, community projects, and scholarships, and keeps many people, often disabled, employed as ticket sellers.

 GLO international affiliations

 The GLO is a member of the World Lottery Association (WLA) and of the Asia Pacific Lottery Association (APLA).

 Underground lotteries

 Underground lottery or huaytaidin (หวยใต้ดิน, RTGS: Huai Tai din) dealers around the country operate lotteries estimated at four to five times the size of the official lottery, according to Associate Professor Dr. Sungsidh Piriyarangsan, Dean of the College of Social Innovation RSU.
 Underground lotteries are based on numbers drawn in the official lottery.
 These dealers offer better prizes, credit purchases, and more betting options.
 As a small underground lottery business can be started with just a notebook and a pen, they are ubiquitous, and an effective crackdown is impossible.

 So prevalent are Thai underground lotteries, they flourish even in Thai expatriate communities abroad.

-Underground lotteries, illegal but tolerated, are played by nearly one-third of a population.
-The lottery is such an important part of Thai life that the country's leading university, Chulalongkorn, has a researcher devoted to studying it.
-A survey published in 2011 by the researcher, Noppanant Wannathepsakul, found that 20 million people played the underground lottery in Thailand, out of a population of 65 million.
-Underground lotteries are more popular than the official lottery partly because the chances of winning are better, at one in 100.
-The main official prize is much larger, but its odds are one in one million.
-The unofficial lottery is part of the vast Thai underground economy, beyond the reach of the tax authorities and not counted in official economic statistics.
-It is also a rich source of petty corruption.
-Mr Noppanant estimates that the police get 11 billion baht, or US$362 million, in bribes and protection money from the underground lottery every year.

-Superstitions

-The Thai search for winning lottery numbers is insatiable and bewildering to outsiders.
-Thais often pick numbers derived from news events or oddities they observe: the number of bananas on a stalk or the appearance of a two-headed fish, cats with strange markings, or the pattern a snake leaves in the dirt.
-Various websites and soothsayers help interpret these events, with rats viewed as a one, water a two, snakes a five (large) or six (small), and anything related to royalty a nine.
-Many Thais believe that calamity can beget good fortune, and that tragedy may give rise to powerful ghosts who offer guidance on winning numbers.
-Newspapers report the license plate numbers of cars involved in gruesome accidents.
-Lottery aficionados note the highway route numbers where accidents took place, tally the casualties, and play the numbers.
-Nothing is seen as too macabre to be a source of good luck.